 - 2016: Aschoff and Honma Prize in Biological Rhythm Research (International Selection Committee, chaired by Dr. Takao Kondo)

 - 2020: “Ambassador of the Night” (Natuur en Milieufederatie Nederland).

 - Visiting Professor Oxford University

-- Member of the Royal Dutch Society for Sciences
+- Member of the Royal Holland Society of Sciences and Humanities

 - Member of the Life Sciences Board, Lorentz Center, Leiden